 Auto client reconnect and session reliability interaction

-Mobility challenges associated with switching between various access points, network disruptions and display timeouts related to latency create challenging environments when trying to maintain link integrity for active Citrix Workspace app for Mac sessions.
-To resolve this issue, Citrix enhanced session reliability and auto reconnection technologies present in this version of Workspace app for Mac.
+There are mobility challenges associated with switching between various access points, network disruptions, and display timeouts related to latency.
+These create challenging environments when trying to maintain link integrity for active Citrix Workspace app for Mac sessions.
+To resolve this issue, Citrix enhanced session reliability and auto reconnection technologies are present in this version of Workspace app for Mac.